nemanjam/nextjs-prisma-boilerplate/docs/workflow.md

 ### Readme description

-- Use it as base for your projects to save a lot of time, or reuse wroking features and proven workflows from it, or learn from it.
+- Use it as base for your projects to save a lot of time, or reuse working features and proven workflows from it, or learn from it.